 Be sure your emergency plans include your pet with these tips:

 Know where your local evacuation sites will be and if they allow pets.
 Many evacuation shelters do not accept pets, so it’s important to have an alternative plan in place.
 Research pet-friendly hotels or identify an out-of-town friend or family member that will host you and your pets.
-As a last resort, we offer free emergency boarding to displaced pets without our 11 animal control service areas.
+As a last resort, we offer free emergency boarding to displaced pets within our 11 animal control service areas.

 Be ready to leave and take your pets